diditong/full-stack-development/content/home/features.md

 Hello.
 I am Jiashuo Tong, a second-year MSCS student at University of Southern California.
 Here is the place where I document my previous experiences in software development and my knowledge in data structures & algorithms, programming languages, web development, etc.

+Here is a list of links:
-For precious projects, please click on
+1. For my precious projects, please click on
 {{< cta cta_text="👉 Previous Projects" cta_link="projects" >}}

-For posts on JavaScript, please click on
+2. For posts on JavaScript, please click on
 {{< cta cta_text="👉 JavaScript" cta_link="js" >}}

-For posts on React, please click on
+3. For posts on React, please click on
 {{< cta cta_text="👉 React" cta_link="react" >}}

-For posts on Algorithms, please click on
+4. For posts on data structures & algorithms, please click on
 {{< cta cta_text="👉 Algorithms" cta_link="react" >}}